ncomerci/documentation/_includes/talent-hub.md

 * **Event Production**: A company of producers that can help you set up an event in a DCL venue.
 They can help find a venue for your needs, customizing the scene, ticketing the event, doing a live-stream and more.

-* **Full Production**: Studios that will guide you through the whole process, from sketching ideas to launching your campaing to your audience.
+* **Full Production**: Studios that will guide you through the whole process, from sketching ideas to launching your campaign to your audience.

 * **Land Rental**: Land owners offering a place to locate your experience in Decentraland's Genesis City.